AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 ---
 title: AEM Screens Project Roles and Responsibilities
-seo-title: AEM Screens Project Roles  and Responsibilities
-description: The page describes AEM Screens Project Roles  and Responsibilities
+description: Learn about AEM Screens project roles and responsibilities.
-seo-description: The page describes AEM Screens Project Roles  and Responsibilities
 exl-id: 9377625b-529a-4b46-89d9-f526de398639
 ---
 # Project Roles and Responsibilities {#roles-responsibilities}

-As an experienced AEM implementor, you will likely have seen the roles being referred to as *Authors*, *Developers*, and *IT/Technicians*.
+As an experienced AEM implementor, you likely have seen the roles being referred to as *Authors*, *Developers*, and *IT/Technicians*.

 In a typical AEM Screens project, the roles are further refined as they each serves important purpose in the project.

-The diagram below shows the roles that we will see throughout the guide.
+The following diagram shows the roles that you can expect to see throughout the guide.

 ![](/help/assets/project-roles-revised.png)